-From 30 September 2002, under the Housing (Scotland) Act 2001, Scottish Secure tenants and Short Scottish Secure Tenants have the right to have small urgent repairs carried out by their landlord within a given timescale.
+Under the Housing (Scotland) Act 2001, Scottish secure tenants and short Scottish secure tenants have the right to have small urgent repairs carried out by their landlord within a given timescale.
 This is called the Right to Repair scheme.

-The Right to Repair scheme applies to all tenants of local authorities, housing associations (including tenants who are members of fully mutual co-operative housing associations).
+The Right to Repair scheme applies to all tenants of local authorities, housing associations (including tenants who are members of fully mutual co-operative housing associations), and water and sewerage authorities.